UniLink: Designing a Mentorship Platform for Exchange Students

 Acknowledgements

-Shoutout to mentors Stefanie Mclaren, Nick Hoh, and Andy Leyman for taking the time out of their day to help guide our project direction, provide industry feedback, and help answer our questions with design thinking!
+Shoutout to mentors Stefanie Mclaren (Grammarly) , Nick Hoh (Health Tech), and Andy Leyman (Automative) for taking the time out of their day to help guide our project direction, provide industry feedback, and help answer our questions with design thinking!
 Cannot thank passionate designers like them enough in creating this community that let young designers like me and my friends grow.

 Giant thank you to my friend Mary Kay, a professional copywriter, for helping me write and revise this case study.